bleufox/BleusReadmeGenerator/BrandNew.md

   ## Contributing
   * Guidelines for contributing to the project:
-  Anyone may contribute to this application.
+  Anyone may contribute to the application.

   ## Tests
   * Instructions regarding testing the program: